 Meanwhile, your brain loves the omega-3 fats in the seeds and nuts.
 Feed the brain the gut-brain connection diet for anxiety and depression.

-What Surprised You While Learning About the Gut-Brain Connection?
+What Surprised You While Learning About The Gut-Brain Connection?

 Were you surprised to learn how much your gut health and brain are connected and can affect your mental health, including depression and anxiety symptoms?